HappyPhysics/Brownian-Motion-Awesomeness/ReadME.txt

 Second Commit:
 	before: I will try to fix the force and make it truely random.
 Then I will start putting realistic parameters for average and standard deviation of the force.

+	After: The force on the grain is random (converted angle to degrees).
+I'm having problems instantiating many molecules at the same time becuase thier position is not random even though I tried to change the seed for each.
+	I didn't put the dependence on microscopic parameters yet (like temperature and molecule masses).
+	Also I'm showing 4 motions at the same time on repeat for the statistics to be obvious.

+Third Commit:
+	before: I will upload to itch.
+Then I will fix molecules randomness and wall collisions.